Tuesday, December 11, 2018

 Jimmy started again.
 "Haskin, after last night, I've made a decision.
 I will never fight or lay a hand on your mother again.
 I swear to God."
 Haskin looked deep into his father's eyes, and he believed him, even though he had heard that people can't control themselves when they drink too much.
 "There's demons in a liquor bottle." he recalled his grandmother saying.
 Did no fighting also mean no drinking?
 Still, Haskin felt better about the night before and his father felt relief when he saw it in the boy's face.
 When it was time for Jimmy to return to work, Haskin, who was visibly more cheerful, headed back towards Pine Point.

 At noon, the foreman called a halt to the back breaking work and the three men climbed out of the hole.
 Only the first boulder had been successfully pried free, removing the other one would be the task awaiting them when they got back from lunch.
-"Hey Flagg," Holmes exclaimed, "why don't you join me and Knight for lunch at that diner in the Point?"
+"Hey Flagg," Holmes exclaimed, "why don't you join me and Knight for lunch at the diner in the Point?"

 "Nah, you go ahead," Jimmy replied, "I'll just rest here until you guys get back."